Timeline: What to Expect

 As students progress in their coursework and their interests become more focused, they select an advisor in their intended area of research.
 They generally make at least a tentative choice by the end of the first year in order to plan for the qualifying examination.
 Students with advisors outside the department also have an internal advisor.

 The qualifying exam is an oral exam given by a committee of faculty members.
 Students should begin thinking of possible exam topics during their first year.
-More details can be found here.
+More details on qualifying exams can be found here.

 After passing the qualifying examination, students must designate a thesis advisor and register for 18.THG, Thesis, in each subsequent term.
 Students continue to take regular courses as well as pursuing their research.
 Grades for thesis research (18.THG) are recorded as J (satisfactory) or U (unsatisfactory).